syntactic/Cognitive-Control-Paradigm-Integration/obsidian_vault/Papers/Kopp et al. (1996).md

 *   **Paradigm:** An arrow-based Flanker task with ERP recording.
 *   **Task:** Participants responded with their left or right hand to the direction of a centrally presented target arrowhead.
 *   **Key Manipulations:**
     1.  **Flanker-Target SOA:** A critical design choice was that the flanker stimuli appeared 100ms *before* the target stimulus.
-This creates a -100ms [[Dimensions/SOA (Stimulus Onset Asynchrony)|SOA]] between the distractor and target, designed to maximize response priming from the flankers.
+This creates a -100ms [[Inter-task SOA (Stimulus Onset Asynchrony)|SOA]] between the distractor and target, designed to maximize response priming from the flankers.
     2.  **Flanker Compatibility (Stimulus Valency):**
         *   **Congruent:** Flanker arrows pointed in the same direction as the target.
         *   **Incongruent:** Flanker arrows pointed in the opposite direction.